neo-one-suite/neo-one/packages/neo-one-website/docs/1-main-concepts/03-standard-library.md

 Each of the value types can be created from a string literal using the `from` [static method](https://www.typescriptlang.org/docs/handbook/classes.html#static-properties), for example, `Address.from('APyEx5f4Zm4oCHwFWiSTaph1fPBxZacYVR')`. `Hash256` also contains static properties for the `NEO` and `GAS` `Hash256` values.

-The `Address` type has a commonly used static method, `isCaller`, which is used to check that the argument `Address` directly called and approved the current method invocation.
+The `Address` type has a commonly used static method, `isCaller`, which is used to check that the passed `Address` directly called and approved the current method invocation.

 ```typescript
 Address.isCaller(address);